gvwilson/sensibleadventures/wrestler/wrestler.md

 Walker climbed steadily, pausing occasionally to let the others catch up.
-Luft moved with dogged determination, never looking directly at the Anuat.
+Luft moved with dogged determination, never looking directly at the Nukilik.
 Behind them Argasdottir struggled, breathing great irregular clouds of steam.
 Neither Garheimmen noticed the darkening sky until the first flakes of snow began to fall.